 What is Facebook Business Manager?

-Facebook Business Manager is a free organizational tool that is provided by Facebook.
+As well as finding a great seo service to look after the rankings of your website, as part of your digtial marketing campaign, it is also important to have a social media presence for your business.
+Most people need a little help with this and this is where Facebook Business Manager comes in.
+It is a free organizational tool that is provided by Facebook.
 It's a tool that businesses should use if they manage multiple pages, and/or if they have multiple people managing their page(s).
 Surprisingly, many business owners I meet are not doing this!
 It's totally fine to outsource the management of your Page, but you should never completely hand over the Admin rights without establishing ownership of the assets in question.
 Let's take a look at what Page Role Settings look like when Business Manager is in use:

 How do I set up Facebook Business Manager?

 To set up Business Manager you should visit business.facebook.com.
 From this page you will find more information about using the free organizational tool and you'll be able to click on the “Create Account” button in the upper right hand corner to get the process started.

 Do you need help getting Facebook Business Manager set up?